luiscoco/Flutter_Installation/README.md

-# How to install Flutter and Android Studio in your laptop
+# How to install Flutter in your laptop

 ## 0. Prerequisites